Smiley Piercings: Guide & Images

 This type of piercing began soaring in popularity a couple of decades ago and hasn’t shown any signs of slowing down since.
 To get the scoop on smiley piercings, keep reading.

-By the end of this guide, you’ll have a much better understanding about the rewards and risks of this unique and eye-catching piercing.
+By the end of this guide, you’ll have a much better understanding of the rewards and risks of this unique and eye-catching piercing.

 What Is A Smiley Piercing?